 Millions of people experience symptoms of depression at some point in their lives.
 If you're going through a tough time, you might wonder whether your feelings of sadness or emptiness will pass.
 You might also wonder whether you're experiencing depression or another mental heallh condition.

 Your doctor or therapist can be beneficial in getting an official diagnosis.
 However, if you want to research independently prior to seeking diagnosis or treatment, you might try taking a depression assessment.

 Note that an online questionnaire is not a replacement for a diagnosis from a qualified professional.
 However, it might give you insight into whether the symptoms you’re feeling align with those of depression.

-What Is A Depression Questionnaire?
+What Is A Depression Assessment?

 - Do you feel a sense of hopelessness?

-- Do you sleep too much?
+- Do you have problems staying asleep or sleeping too much?

-- Do you have a poor appetite?
+- Do you have a poor appetite or overeating?